GaryClarke/testing-php-tdd/README.md

 <hr>

-This is a comprehensive step-by-step video course on designing robust PHP applications with Test-driven development (TDD).
+A comprehensive step-by-step video course on designing robust PHP applications with Test-driven development (TDD).

 To get started all you need to do is